Frankie & Benny's: Controversy

 In October 2012, a two-year-old was served whisky instead of lime and water.
-The chain apologised, saying that they would prevent anything similar from happening again, but any preventative measures seemed to have failed when, in December 2017, an alcoholic drink was served to a four-year-old girl in the Warrington branch.
+The chain apologised, saying they would prevent anything similar from happening again, but any preventative measures seemed to have failed when, in December 2017, an alcoholic drink was served to a four-year-old girl in the Warrington branch.
 A spokesman for the chain apologised for the incident which was described as "genuine human error".

-In May 2014, a Frankie & Benny's customer complained after he was served a crab dish containing surimi.
+In May 2014, a Frankie & Benny's diner complained after he was served a crab dish containing surimi.
+A statement from the chain acknowledged the incident and apologised for any upset caused.
 The item was eventually removed from the menu.

 In November 2015, the chain was given the lowest rating (red) in an assessment of the sustainability of its seafood products.